oswaldoludwig/Eigenvalue-Decay-Regularizer-for-Keras/README.md

 For comparison, the original models from Keras repository (without Eigenvalue Decay) can be downloaded here: https://github.com/fchollet/keras/tree/master/examples

-(This code is only for Theano backend)
+(This code is only for Theano backend a version for TensorFlow backend can be found in my fork of Keras, see regularizers.py)